joyhughes/Jen/README.md

 <img src = "https://pbs.twimg.com/media/FRb0YLTVIAAEkWv?format=jpg&name=small" width = 200 > <br>
 These simple programs explore visual effects and short animation loops based on a single image.
 Rather than using hardcoded functions, a function that defines each effect is stored in a file that describes how the image is to be modified.
 For each pixel, Warp chooses a pixel in the input image based on the function provided.
 Melt calculates a vector field based on the function, then applies it repeatedly, creating a flowy, melty effect.
 Hyperspace works like melt, but overlays each image on top of the previous one (slightly faded) creating trails reminiscent of the Millennium Falcon entering hyperspace.
 Kaleido is a set of functions used by Warp to simulate a kaleidoscope.
 Each of these effects, along with Life, will be rolled into Lux Vitae to modify elements within a scene.

+## Components of Jen

+### FRGB
+FRGB is a floating point color model.
+The range between 0.0 and 1.0 corresponds to the range between zero and 255 for each 8-bit color component.
+Colors can be oversaturated (above 1.0) or negative, expanding the range of possibilites in HDR, masking, and compositing.
+FRGB does not have an alpha channel - full FRGB masking is used instead.
+FRGB colors must be converted to standard 24-bit color in order to be displayed.
+### FImage
+FImage is a grid of FRGB values, representing an image in the FRGB color space.
+It also includes a bounding box in 2D floating point space that defines a coordinate for each pixel.
+The FImage code includes functions for conversion to and from 24-bit image format, reading and writing from disc, simple imaging operations, sampling, and masking.
+### VField
+VField is a grid of vectors representing a vector field, and a bounding box in 2D floating point Cartesian space.
+The VField code has a look up function that returns an interpolated vector based on the coordinate provided, and can move ("advect") a coordinate based on this result.
+There are a number of mathematical functions that can modify a single vector field or combine two fields together.
+There are also functions that can generate a vector field based on various mathematical formulae.